clean-arch-enablers-project/.github/profile/README.md

 ### ``✔️`` [cae-framework](https://github.com/clean-arch-enablers-project/cae-framework)

 From the CAE perspective, clean architecture leverages hexagonal principles by using the Ports & Adapters concept and mixing it with a flavor of the Vertical Slice pattern, componentizing an application by its use cases.
-That's the premise behind the _cae-framework_: shaping an application based on the axis of its use cases and plugging satellites around them as needed.
+This is the premise behind the cae-framework: shaping an application based on the axis of its use cases and plugging satellites around them as needed.
+This is the _angularization_ effect.

 ### ``⏳`` [cae-cli](https://github.com/clean-arch-enablers-project/cae-cli)